MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-streaming.md

 To learn more about different ingestion methods, see [data ingestion overview](ingest-data-overview.md).

-> For code samples based on previous SDK versions, see the [Azure Data Explorer Documentation Archive](/previous-versions/azure/data-explorer/ingest-data-streaming).
+> For code samples based on previous SDK versions, see the [archived article](/previous-versions/azure/data-explorer/ingest-data-streaming).

 ## Choose the appropriate streaming ingestion type